 - Light mounts to the roof parapet are not permitted.
-Wall mounted light fixtures used to illuminate parking lots are - Exposed lamps are not allowed.

-- Apply even levels of light to areas like parking lots and walkways and slightly higher levels of light to plazas, gathering spaces adjacent to building and building entrances. - Recommended light level guidelines and uniformity ratios established by the Illumination Engineering Society of North America (IESNA), in the IESNA Lighting Handbook (current edition), should be considered when determining appropriate lighting design solutions. - Lighting designs should minimize glare and light trespass, maximize energy conservation, and maintain dark skies.
+Wall mounted light fixtures used to illuminate parking lots are not permitted. - Exposed lamps are not allowed. - Apply even levels of light to areas like parking lots and walkways and slightly higher levels of light to plazas, gathering spaces adjacent to buildings and building entrances. - Recommended light level guidelines and uniformity ratios established by the Illumination Engineering Society of North America (IESNA), in the IESNA Lighting Handbook (current edition), should be considered when determining appropriate lighting design solutions. - Lighting designs should minimize glare and light trespass, maximize energy conservation, and maintain dark skies.
 Lighting should utilize automatic controls systems to eliminate excessive light during non-active hours of site and building operation, while maintaining safety and security. - Full cut-off fixtures, mounting heights, and shielding should be utilized to effectively control glare and light trespass on adjacent buildings and properties. - Exterior lighting should complement the building's design and not spotlight individual features.
-Lighting of expansive wall planes, towers, and roofs or the use of architectural lighting that results in "hot spots" should be avoided. - Decorative lighting should be used at building entryways, along streets and public spaces, while more utilitarian fixtures are acceptable in parking and service areas.
+Lighting of expansive wall planes, towers, and roofs or the use of architectural